from enum import Enum

 The image coordinates of each pixel in the skeleton.

-Some values in this matrix are non-sensical — you should only access them from node ids.
+Some values in this matrix are non-sensical — you should only access

 paths : scipy.sparse.csr_matrix, shape (P, N + 1)